 I’m a dad, husband, ultra runner, drummer, and the guy that played shaker on Michael Jackson’s Billie Jean (ok, that last part is made up).

-You’ll usually find me by day leading product teams and producing digital goodness.
+By day coaching or leading product teams and producing digital goodness.
+I’m currently at Productboard.
 And you may have even read about me in the book Design Leadership: How Top Design Leaders Build and Grow Successful Organizations (O’Reilly, 2015) by the always fantastic Richard Banfield.

 ‘Benry’ for those wondering, is a Japanese word that roughly translates as “useful” or “helpful”, or at least that is what I have been told (anyone who speaks/writes Japanese care to clarify?).
 A friend suggested it and it kind of stuck as a descriptor of my work and approach to solving problems.
 Plus I liked the short domain name.
 Ron Shevlin noted once that a translation came up as “useful” and “management” and he couldn’t help but remark on the paradox.